Staff Grievance Procedure

 - If utilizing the WIRP first: The staff member must initiate action under the WIRP within thirty (30) working days of the date of the event giving rise to the grievance.
 If no resolution is reached through the WIRP, the staff member then has ten (10) working days from the final attempt to resolve the issue through the WIRP to submit a completed grievance form.

 - If terminated from employment: The grievant has ten (10) working days from notice of termination of employment to submit a grievance form.

-The completed grievance form must be submitted to the Division of Human Resources/Staff and Labor Relations at 3401 Walnut Street, Suite 527A, Philadelphia, PA 19104-6228.
+The completed grievance form must be submitted to the Division of Human Resources/Staff and Labor Relations at 600 Franklin Building, 3451 Walnut Street, Philadelphia, PA 19104-6228.